Live Forever (Oasis song): Release and reception

-"Live Forever" was released on 8 August 1994 as the band's third single, less than a month before the release of their debut album, Definitely Maybe.
+"Live Forever" was released in 1994 as the band's third single, less than a month before the release of their debut album, Definitely Maybe.
 Like the album cover, the picture sleeve for the single was one of several references to the Beatles that Oasis incorporated into their artwork.
 In the case of "Live Forever", the sleeve image was a photo of John Lennon's childhood home at 251 Menlove Avenue in the Liverpool suburb of Woolton, taken by rock photographer Michael Spencer Jones.

 The song had been part of the band's set for longer than a year at that point, and had amassed so many mentions in reviews of the group that, according to Harris, "its release [as a single] had long seemed inevitable."
-In its review of the single, NME found "Live Forever" to be an improvement over Oasis' previous singles, concluding, "Basically, what thus far looked like obnoxious Manc arrogance suddenly looks like sheer effortlessness.
+In its review of the single, pan-European magazine Music & Media wrote, "Is it a fata morgana, or is Oasis for real?
+We've had so many over-hyped British bands now, that we prefer to take a back seat.
+But then again we haven't heard such good pop since the La's."
+They also stated that it "deserves" to be labeled "masterpiece".
+Martin Aston from Music Week gave it four out of five and named it Pick of the Week in the category of Alternative, saying, "'Live Forever' is another example of the Mancunian's crunchy melody, punchy dynamic and air of brazen confidence, except that the track plays at a more measured pace.
+'Live Forever' is definitely Top 10 material but has the potential to go higher."
+NME found the song to be an improvement over Oasis's previous singles, concluding, "Basically, what thus far looked like obnoxious Manc arrogance suddenly looks like sheer effortlessness.
 A terrific record."